Investor KITAS process explained

 Introduction to the Investor KITAS (Index 313 & 314)

-Do you qualify for an Investor KITAS?
+Do you qualify for an Investors KITAS?

 The company can start sponsoring Investors once it has obtained a business registration number (NIB) and trading licenses (Ijin Usaha).
-For an existing business, it takes around 2 weeks to obtain the necessary licenses through the newly introduced Online Submission System (OSS).
+For an existing business, it takes around 2 weeks to obtain the necessary NIB and Company licenses through the newly introduced Online Submission System (OSS).

-How to apply for an Investor KITAS?
+Applying for an Investor KITAS

-During the application process the KITAS applicant is not allowed to work.
+During the application process you will not be allowed to work.
 Once your passport is submitted to an Immigration office closest to your place of residence, you will need to attend a photo and fingerprint session and wait for the final steps of completion.
-After 10-14 working days, you will receive your New Investor KITAS which allows you to live and manage your company in Indonesia.
+After the process, you will receive your New Investor KITAS which allows you to live and manage your company in Indonesia.

 Can one work with an Investor KITAS or Investor KITAP?